Avoiding the Pitfalls: Understanding and Overcoming Deal Breakers in Relationships

 Lack of Trust

 Trust is crucial to finding a long-term partner and having a solid relationship.
 After all, when you don’t trust your partner, it’s not easy to sustain a long-term relationship.
-Although you can still love your partner, a lack of trust can affect your happiness.
+Although you can still love your partner, a lack of trust can affect your happiness, and lead you to constantly look for a new relationship.

 Certain actions of one or both partners, like infidelity or crossing one’s boundaries, can affect the level of trust in the relationship.
 Many people report that such incidents are the biggest deal breaker and may cause them to break up.